euphorie/osha.oiradoc/docs/manuals/editor2.rst

 #. **Base my OiRA tool on an existing OiRA tool of another organisation**
     You can decide which existing OiRA tool is most suitable for your sector.
 You can copy and modify it, and thus avoid having to create one from scratch.
 You have to determine the amendments for your own sector.
 For example, the butcher could copy and modify the OiRA tool of the fish retailer.

+    There is an alternative option for benefiting from already available content, which is explained in the :ref:`chapter about the Library <library>`.

     .. note ::

         After you've copied an existing OiRA tool, any changes made to the 'source' OiRA tool will not automatically be reflected in your own OiRA tool.
 When, for example, the butcher has copied the OiRA tool of the fish retailer and the fish retailer implements changes in their OiRA tool afterwards, these changes will not appear in the OiRA tool of the butcher.

     If you would like to copy the OiRA tool of another sector as a starting point, you need to first select the country in the drop-down menu and subsequently the sector of your choice.

-When this sector provides more than one version, you can view these versions and select one.
+    If this sector provides more than one version, you will see all versions listed, so that you can chose the appropriate one.

 Give the OiRA tool a name (title).
 This name will be shown to the end-user in the overview.
 Example: Hairdressers Risk Assessment Tool 2010.

   .. note ::

      It is not possible to change this name later on, since it will be used to create the URL for this tool in the client.
 In case a change of the tool's name (title) is necessary, please contact EU-OSHA for assistance.

-Then click on 'Save Changes' at the bottom of the page.

-Your OiRA tool will then be created.
-Please note that this can take a while if you've chosen to copy from an existing OiRA tool.
+Then click on “Create” at the bottom of the page.
+Please note that setting up a new OiRA tool can take a while if you've chosen to copy from an existing OiRA tool.

-In case of a new (blank) OiRA tool you will see a screen as shown below:
+In case of a new OiRA tool you will see a screen as shown below.
+Your new tool appears in the navigation in the left column and also in the list of tools and versions from your sector in the right column.
+The first version, called “Standard”, has automatically been created.
+More details about versions are explained :ref:`in the chapter on OiRA tool versions <oira-tool-versions>`.

 .. figure:: images/editor/editor_6_newsurvey.png
     :align: center